 the board may, by at least a two-thirds vote, temporarily suspend the member for a reasonable period up to 90 days and with any other conditions the board sets.
 A suspended member may appeal the suspension or may request mediation or arbitration as provided in section 6 of this article.
 During the suspension, the member shall be excused from attendance requirements.
 Before the suspension ends, the board must either move to terminate the suspended Rotarian or reinstate the Rotarian to full regular status.

-Article 14 Community, National, and International Affairs
+Article 14.
+Community, National, and International Affairs

 Section 1 — Proper Subjects.
 Any public question involving the welfare of the community, the nation, and the world is a proper subject of fair and informed discussion at a club meeting.
 However, this club shall not express an opinion on any pending controversial public measure.